What can evolution teach us about success and failure?

 Evolution in nature teaches how failure is a prerequisite for success.

 The biggest fear you may face on your journey is the fear of failure.
-All species are success driven, yet those that live the longest are the ones most open to change.
+All species are success driven, yet those that live the longest are the ones most adaptable to change.
 Evolution suggests how being willing to fail in the short term is necessary to succeed in the long term.

 There is a type of perfection seeking tendency at work in nature that leads us to scratch our heads when we witness a natural disaster.
 From the eyes of nature, all phenomena is necessary as it moves toward regeneration and renewal.

 Nature attempts innovations through what appears to be disastrous results.
 Photosynthesis allows plants to make sugar by trapping electrons from water.
-The process releases the oxygen molecule necessary for the survival of many species.
+The process releases the oxygen molecule necessary for the survival of many other species.

 Millions of years ago however, microorganisms appeared in an atmosphere heavy with carbon dioxide and little oxygen.
 A new species called cyanobacteria revolutionized the earth by using water molecules to obtain the hydrogen atom necessary for photosynthesis.
 In the process, they released oxygen as a waste product.
 The rising oxygen levels on the earth became deadly to millions of species.